Vyral/base-template/_posts/2021-04-23-real-estate-rumors-your-friend-might-have-told-you-about.md

   - Home Buyer Tips
   - Home Seller Tips
 excerpt: >-
-  ‘Your friend’ might have told you about these real estate rumors.
-Don’t believe them.
+  Don’t believe these real estate rumors ‘your friend’ might have told you about.
 enclosure:
 pullquote: It’s illegal to kick tenants out of your property so you can sell it.
 enclosure_type: video/mp4